-The Early Intervention Service (EIS) is a specialist community mental health team which work with young people aged between 14 and 65 years in the three years following the first episode of psychosis.
+The Early Intervention Service (EIS) is a specialist community mental health team which work with individuals aged between 14 and 65 years in the three years following the first episode of psychosis.
 Psychosis is a debilitating illness with far reaching implications for the individual and his/her family.
 It can affect all aspects of life: education and employment, relationships and social functioning, physical and mental wellbeing.

 Intervening in the early stages of psychosis is critical to long term outcome.
-The Early Intervention Service adopts an assertive outreach approach and provides individualised, comprehensive, evidence based interventions to optimise recovery, prevent relapse and help young people and their families to cope with their experiences.
+The Early Intervention Service adopts an assertive outreach approach and provides individualised, comprehensive, evidence based interventions to optimise recovery, prevent relapse and help individuals and their families to cope with their experiences.
 In doing so, we aim to improve social, physical, psychological and vocational functioning and reduce the short and long term impact of psychosis.

 We base our support around the person’s needs.
 We can provide the following kinds of support: